ibm-cloud-docs/discovery/index.md

 You can use Smart Document Understanding (SDU) to train {{site.data.keyword.discoveryfull}} to extract custom fields in your documents.
 See [Smart Document Understanding](/docs/discovery?topic=discovery-sdu) for more information.

 If you create a chatbot in {{site.data.keyword.conversationfull}}, you can route complex customer inquiries to {{site.data.keyword.discoveryshort}} using a search skill.
 When a customer asks a question that the dialog is not designed to answer, your assistant can search for relevant information from {{site.data.keyword.discoveryshort}}, extract the information, and return it as the response.
-See [Creating a search skill](https://cloud.ibm.com/docs/services/assistant?topic=assistant-skill-search-add){: external} for details.
+See [Creating a search skill](/docs/services/assistant?topic=assistant-skill-search-add) for details.
 (This feature is available only to {{site.data.keyword.conversationshort}} Plus or Premium plan users.)

 For information about language support, see [{{site.data.keyword.discoveryshort}} language support](/docs/discovery?topic=discovery-language-support).